Creating an Admin Configuration Form

 Optionally, run the application again (using the

-atlas-run command from the project home), just to make sure everything compiles and starts up okay.
+atlas-run command from the project root), just to make sure everything compiles and starts up okay.

 Add a credential check

 Our web application first checks whether the user is logged in.
 If not, it redirects the user to the login page.
-We use the SAL User Manager feature to make sure that the current user is an administrator, so we need to add this dependency to our project file.
+We use the SAL User Manager feature to make sure that the current user is an administrator.
+This dependency has already been added to pom.xml, look for the following:

 With SAL added as a build dependency, we can import SAL and use it in our servlet.